NVIDIA Vs. The Media ft. GamersNexus

 So the new AMD ones are

-the new, like the 9800X3D, for example.
+yeah, it's the new like the 9800x3d, for example.

-So those, I'm really excited about that, how that's gone, because that actually, you may like this, but that was actually a sort of a Skunk Works project where this team of engineers in AMD, and we ran a story on this too, but they decided, let's just try this idea.
+So those I'm really excited about that, how that's gone, because that actually, you may like this, but that was actually a sort of a skunk works project where this team of engineers in AMD, and we ran a story on this too, but they decided, let's just try this idea.

-They got it working and they brought it through management and said, hey, this looks viable.
+And they experimented with it, they got it working, and they brought it through management and said, hey, this looks viable.

 And, you know, then they were able to actually make a product that it came from

+We will have that link in the episode notes as well.
 And we can wrap on the product, the AMD Skunk Works product you mentioned in a recent video that I'd not AMD made a mountain bike at one point.

-Just want to watch.
+Just want to what?
+Yeah.

 Yeah.

 And yeah, it was advertised, you know, for mountain biking and off-road trails and whatever.
+And so we took it down a trail.

 And I actually had trouble getting out of the parking lot.

+That's how messed up the bike was.
 We had to take it to a shop before I rode it for a safety check because

-they used V-brakes and they were going through the spokes.
+it used V-brakes and they were going through the spokes.
+So they definitely would have stopped me.

-If we make a bike, we can get rid of them.
+How do we get rid of them?
+Yeah.
+Well, if we make a bike, we can get rid of them.

 Yeah, they're just like

 $20 billion shoved into mountain bike research.
+That would be so good.

 Steve, it's always such a pleasure having you on here.
+Where can people find you?
+And GamersNexis on YouTube.

 Thank you so much for being here.
+I'm, of course, Ed Zittron.

 You've been listening to Better Offline.
+Have a great week, everyone.

 Steve, thanks for coming on.
+Thank you.

-The editor and composer of the Better Offline theme song is Matt Osowski.
+Thank you for listening to Better Offline.
+The editor and composer of the Better Offline theme song is Mattasowski.

 M-A-T-T-O-S-O-W-S-K-I dot com.